-Do we see patients for general services or just specialties?
+Does the UF Small Animal hospital see patients for general services or just specialties?

-For clients within our local area, our Primary Care and Dentistry service can provide for your pet ’s regular health care needs.
+Yes, our Primary Care and Dentistry service can provide for your pet ’s regular health care needs.

-The appointments are made in the morning so that the afternoon can be dedicated for diagnostic procedures.
+Appointments are made in the morning so that the afternoon can be dedicated for diagnostic procedures.

 Why must I fast my animal prior to my appointment?